Marina Coastal Expressway, Singapore

 Update on new developments

-Last of the six major civil contracts for the construction of the MCE were given by The Land Transport Authority (LTA) in January 2009.
+Last of the six major civil contracts for the construction of the MCE was given by The Land Transport Authority (LTA) in January 2009.
 Four contracts having a prerequisite of various Electrical & Mechanical (E&M) and Cladding systems necessary for the road tunnel were also awarded.

 Date of completion